Links

 Assert V2 allows you to create the interruption of your pipeline execution when a defined condition isn't met.
 This condition will be evaluated according to the items of the pipeline message, given that the Double Braces are used for it.

-TIP: use Assert to guarantee a condition or interrupt the flow.
+Use the Assert V2 component to guarantee a condition or interrupt the flow.

 Messages flow